 "There are a few in Southern California and nowhere else in between," Holland added.
 "It's a great honor to have it here."

-Yamaguchi's nonprofit is working with MIG Inc., a Berkeley
+Yamaguchi's nonprofit is working with MIG Inc., a Berkeley planning and landscape architecture firm, on fleshing out its designs.

 The project's partners will look at preliminary designs in June, said Jim Adler, the foundation's chief operating officer.